clojure/clojurescript/README.md

 Please point all of your questions and feedback to the [Clojure mailing list](http://groups.google.com/group/clojure).
-There is also a community run
+There is a community run
 [ClojureScript user mailing list](http://groups.google.com/group/clojurescript) and the IRC channel, `#clojurescript` on [freenode.net](https://freenode.net/), is quite active.
+There is also a community run [Slack channel](http://clojurians.slack.com).
 The Jira bug/feature tracking application is located at
 <http://dev.clojure.org/jira/browse/CLJS>.
 Before submitting issues
 please read the